kaizhu256/node-utility2/README.md

      * this function will sync "rm -rf" <dir>
      */
         let child_process;
-        try {
+        // do nothing if module does not exist try {
             child_process = require("child_process");
         } catch (ignore) {